Dawn McColl, Chair

 An accomplished public speaker and presenter, Jamie has presented numerous times on a variety of subjects at the Ontario Works Forum, National Convention on Employment (CANNEXUS), Ontario Works SAIL Regatta, OMSSA Leadership Symposium and Ontario Works Human Services Integration forum.
 Committed to fostering and promoting programs and options that lead to real, substantive and positive outcomes for some of the most vulnerable members of our communities, Jamie has worked on a variety of committees and initiatives over the past two decades to achieve that goal.
 In that time he has worked with a diverse group of community partners to achieve those goals including non-profit, government and private sector groups.

 Jamie is a lifelong resident of the City of Peterborough and is the fourth generation of his family to call such home.
 Along with his much-loved and committed wife Karen, they are proud to be the parents of three involved, gifted and fantastically passionate teenagers.

 Rob Day, Director

-Rob is a marketing and small business expert and since 2007, he has been providing economic development programs and services to small businesses in Northumberland County, ON.
+Rob is the Manager of Economic Development for Northumberland County and since 2007, he has been providing economic development programs and services to small businesses in Northumberland County, ON.
 In this role, he has worked with more than 600 small businesses and has experience working with several municipalities, Chamber of Commerce and community partners on activities such as new business creation, incubation and business retention.
 He is a current small business owner and a past proprietor of several small businesses including co-owning a “small town” retail store for 10 years.
 Rob has a College Diploma, BA and a Master’s Degree.